How to prepare data for custom sentiment analysis

 When defining the testing set, make sure to include example documents that are not present in the training set.
 Defining the testing set is an important step to calculate the model performance.
 Also, make sure that the testing set include documents that represent all classes used in your project.

-If you haven't already, create a custom text classification project.
-If it's your first time using custom text classification, consider following the quickstart to create an example project.
+If you haven't already, create a Custom sentiment analysis project.
+If it's your first time using Custom sentiment analysis, consider following the quickstart to create an example project.
 You can also see the project requirements for more details on what you need to create a project.